-Effective employee communication can improve an organization and drive business success by turning strategy into action.
+Effective internal communication can improve an organization and drive business success by turning strategy into action.
 Yet too often, executives measure communication through emails sent or town halls hosted rather than by the one metric that truly matters—how well key leaders and their employees understand and have acted on what’s communicated.

 Clearly, there’s a real opportunity to make good internal communication great, and organizations would be wise to seize it.